Sets the optimization level for the link time optimization feature.

 is one of the following:

 Minimum optimization for the performance of the compiled binary.
 Turns off most optimizations.
-When debugging is enabled, this option generates code that directly corresponds to the source code.
-Therefore, this might result in a significantly larger large image.
+When debugging is enabled, this option gives the best possible debug view because the structure of the generated code directly corresponds to the source code.

 - Restricted optimization.
-When debugging is enabled, this option gives the best debug view for the trade-off between image size, performance, and debug.
+When debugging is enabled, this option gives a generally satisfactory debug view with good code density.

 - High optimization.
 When debugging is enabled, the debug view might be less